 One of the most famous clowns in American culture was Bozo the Clown.
 The name Bozo may owe its rise to early 20th-century vaudeville acts, as word researcher Peter Reitan argues, but as for the origin of bozo itself?
-The theories are many.
+There are many theories.
 One suggests bozo comes from the Spanish bozal, a pejorative term used for slaves who couldn’t speak Spanish well, hence “stupid” or “simple.”

-This word for a “rustic rube” first insulted Dutchmen as short, stumpy people, according to the Oxford English Dictionary (OED)—and apparently in their own language.
+This word for a “rustic rube” first insulted Dutchmen as short, stumpy people.
 The word might be from the Dutch boomken, “little tree,” or bommekijn, “little barrel,” which resemble stumps.